 “Seems that I was busy doing something close to nothing, but different from the day before.”

 This week’s doodle was inspired by the irreverently rude Mr Bingo, an illustrator, artist, speaker and now rapper.
-He gave one of the rudest, funniest and down-to-earth talks I’ve ever heard in my life, at the Do Lectures in Wales.
+He gave one of the rudest, funniest and down-to-earth talks I’ve ever heard in my life at a small speaker festival in Wales in 2016.
 It was brilliant!

 Funnily enough though, the quote I’m about to share wasn’t rude and it wasn’t funny, but it was relevant and inspirational in its simplicity.

 “If you do nothing … nothing happens” – Mr Bingo

 Now, “nothing” can mean literally doing nothing.
 Or it can mean doing things which don’t get you somewhere you really want to be.
 In other words, it also means doing something close to nothing.
 Or procrastinating.